Sometimes you just feel knocked off your feet by a big life change — maybe after the death of a parent, a divorce, or

 If you’re in the acute stage of grief after a death (especially of a spouse or child), a bereavement counselor or group is often the best next step.
 It’s just time to deal with the shock and coping with getting through each day.

 Feeling sad doesn’t mean you need a therapist or that you need to “fix it.”
 Feelings are healthy and normal.
 I’m good at helping you understand emotions and at knowing when therapy is needed or not, so we can discuss that.

 My focus is coaching for the introverted woman who wants to reconnect to her true self and true purpose.
 If that sounds like you, let’s talk.

 Do you want to schedule a call to chat and get acquainted?
 I look forward to hearing from you.
-Please use the form below to get the ball rolling.
+Please request a free initial call to get the ball rolling.
 I hold everything in confidence and with deep respect.